Policy & Social Justice Division Overview

 Policy Division Staff

 Amelia M. Martinez-Bankhead has been a direct service provider and advocate in the nonprofit sector for 20 years in the Bay Area and also serves on several local nonprofit boards of directors and advisory committees.
 As a native of San Francisco and daughter of immigrants, she is fully invested in her work in this sector, focusing on youth, health, education, immigrant rights, and issues affecting vulnerable communities.
 Prior to joining the HRC Policy and Social Justice Division, Ms. Martínez-Bankhead worked with a federally funded education program in the Mission District serving low-performing schools, working with a wide range of community partners on issues affecting the population served.
 Ms. Martinez-Bankhead has a Bachelor's degree in Psychology and a Master's degree in Nonprofit Administration from the University of San Francisco.
-In 2017, she joined the HRC to work on the My Brother and Sister’s Keeper Initiative.
+In 2017, she joined the HRC to work on the My Brother and Sister’s Keeper Initiative and is currently the Director of Community Engagement.

 David C. Miree